lesgourg/Euclid_KP_nu/install_camb.md

 For this task you can clone the master branch of camb in a directory CAMB/ on the same level as this one.
-At some point it should become possible to use the public repository:
+It should be equivalent to use the public repository:

     cd ..
     git clone --recursive https://github.com/cmbant/CAMB

-However, so far, a small bug makes input_4_cast incompatible with this version, and we use instead
+or the version of Santiago (which differs only for things relevant for input_4_cast, not used in KP_nu):

     cd ..
     git clone --recursive https://github.com/santiagocasas/CAMB